Wal-Mart to Focus on Remodels at Home, Expansion Abroad

 By next month, Walmart U.S. will have completed Project Impact remodels at more than 30% of its 3,538 stores.
 It expects the format to be represented in 70% of its stores by the end of fiscal year 2012, including newly-constructed stores.

-Sam's Club will open from five to 10 new, expanded or relocated clubs next year.
+Sam’s Club will open from five and 10 new, expanded or relocated clubs next year.
 In the current fiscal year, it plans to add 15 clubs.

 The bulk of Wal-Mart’s expansion will take place overseas as the international division plans to expand by 25 million square feet, with a particular emphasis on China and Brazil.

 The company has earmarked $13 billion to $15 million for cap ex in the next fiscal year.
 The current fiscal year’s spending is expected to come in at $12.5 billion to $13.1 billion – a step up from $11.5 billion spent in the previous fiscal year.

 Most Recent Resources

 - Getting the most out of offline leads

 - Free Shipping and the Importance of Onsite Promotion

 - Should Branded Manufacturers Participate in Flash Sales?